 We believe our prices are honest and competitive.
 Because we give you more of our time (15 minute appointments for both consultations and vaccinations) you actually get more for your money.
 We respect our clients and want you to feel you get excellent value for our professional care, so we always charge fairly and consistently.

 Looking after our clients

 It really matters to us that you and your pets feel as comfortable as possible when you visit 387 Vets.
 Wait peacefully in our bright, spacious, air-conditioned reception which is specially partitioned to ensure cats and small animals can wait comfortably, separate from dogs.
-Browse through our diverse leaflet displays, catch up with the latest practice news on our customised notice boards or ask one of our five fully qualified nurses about any pet management or diet queries you may have, and take advantage of our wide diversity of free nurse clinics.
+Browse through our diverse leaflet displays, catch up with the latest practice news on our customised notice boards or ask one of our eight fully qualified nurses about any pet management or diet queries you may have, and take advantage of our wide diversity of nurse-led clinics.

-To learn more, read our Spring 2017 newsletter feature ‘We know it’s hard to say goodbye’, or watch our practice manager speaking about our team training on Compassion Understood’s video blog ‘Fresh perspectives on end of life at 387 Vets’.
+Watch our practice manager speaking about our team training on Compassion Understood’s video blog ‘Fresh perspectives on end of life at 387 Vets’.

 A Royal College of Veterinary Surgeons Small Animal Accredited Practice

 We have volunteered to be inspected by the Royal College of Veterinary Surgeons (RCVS) at least every four years, and in 2021 passed our fourth inspection.
 We have to meet the RCVS’s stringent practice standards which cover all areas from equipment, staff training and hygiene to client communication, health and safety and clinical standards.
 Spot checks can be carried out by the Royal College at any time to ensure we’re delivering our promise of excellent care.
 Click here for more information about RCVS accreditation.